SekibOmazic/so-dashboard/README.md

 I needed it for my other project and couldn't wait it to be done by angular-gridster team.

-Tested with FF, Chrome, Safari on OSX and FF, Chrome IE9 on Windows7.
+Tested with FF, Chrome, Safari on OSX and FF, Chrome, IE9 on Windows7.

 ##Demo